Ahlzen/Hikemap/README.md

 #### Configure environment ####

 Edit the `config` file and change the settings to match your environment.
-You can adjust the map extents here, which determines the area for which data is downloaded and rendered.
+You can adjust the map extents here, which determines the area for which data is downloaded and rendered, as well as zoom levels to render.

 #### Data Sources ####